2021 NJCAA Women’s Indoor Track & Field Rating Index – Week 4

-NEW ORLEANS – If you’re looking for the best individuals at the JUCO ranks this season, all but two are on teams that remained in the top-5 of the Week 4 NJCAA Women’s Indoor Track & Field Rating Index that was released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+NEW ORLEANS – There was some shuffling among the ranks of the most recent NJCAA Women’s Indoor Track & Field National Rating Index that was released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

 NJCAA — Women's Indoor Track & Field

 Cloud County (Kan.)
 CC